The X-Files (film): Cast

+Glenne Headly makes an uncredited cameo as a bartender.

 Production

 Conception and pre-production

 After five successful seasons, Chris Carter wanted to tell the story of the series on a wider scale, which ultimately meant creating a feature film.
 He later explained that the main problem was to create a story for which the viewer would not need to be familiar with the show's setting and the various story arcs.

 Carter and Frank Spotnitz wrote major parts of the script in Hawaii over Christmas 1996.
 They used the same method that they had used when writing episodes and sketching out scenes for the series on 3x5 index cards.
 By the time the Christmas break had ended, the whole narrative for the film had been written.
 Upon his return from Hawaii, Carter looked for spare time to write the script.
 He returned to Hawaii and in ten days wrote about half of the 124-page screenplay for the film.

-Carter gave 90 pages of the screenplay to Fox who received it well.
-While not officially greenlighted, he got a budget from Fox and began to make plans as to when and where it would be filmed.
+Carter gave 90 pages of the screenplay to Fox which received it well.
+While not officially greenlighted, he got a budget from Fox and began to make plans for production.
 Carter then enlisted Daniel Sackheim as a producer on the film.
 Sackheim had previously produced the pilot episode of The X-Files and directed several episodes in the first two seasons.
 The X-Files marked his first contribution as producer to a feature film.
 Carter's choice for director was Rob Bowman, who had been the series' executive producer and a director before the production base was moved from Vancouver to Los Angeles.

 During production, the filmmakers went to great lengths to preserve secrecy, including printing the script on red paper to prevent photocopying, and leaking disinformation to the media and giving the film the codename "Project Blackwood".
 The code was cracked by fans who speculated on the meaning behind it.
 During the North Texas scene, "Blackwood County" can be seen on the fire trucks responding to the infected boy.
 According to Spotnitz, "Blackwood" held no particular significance.

 At the beginning of the pre-production phase, Carter and Bowman were busy with the television series, leaving Sackheim to work alone.
 Sackheim hired executive producer Lata Ryan, who had previously collaborated with Steven Spielberg for his 1993 film, Jurassic Park.
 Once hired, Ryan was allowed to read the script in front of the Ten Thirteen Productions staff members—but not to take it away.
 At this time, most of the staff members had not read the script for themselves.
 After Ryan accepted the offer of becoming executive producer, Chris Nowak was hired as production designer, Ward Russell as director of photography and Bill Liams as construction coordinator.
 According to Ryan, they had secured all key personnel six weeks before principal filming began.